ChrisTorng/python-project/README.md

 # Add some dependencies into the project and update pyproject.toml
 cd project-api
-uv add --dev pytest ruff pre-commit mkdocs fastapi pydantic
+uv add --dev pytest ruff pre-commit mkdocs fastapi pydantic ty

 # Update the lock file with the latest versions of the dependencies (creates a .venv if not already created)
 uv sync